NeuroMixGDP: A Neural Collapse-Inspired Random Mixup for Private Data Release: Privacy Analysis for

-We also compare the asymptotic guarantee with exact numerical results with typical setting of DPFMix and find the approximation is quite accurate even with $T\approx200$.
-In \cref{fig:numericalVSclt}, we numerically calculate the exact $f$-DP (red solid) given by \cref{fdp_thm} and compare with its $\mu$-GDP approximation (blue dashed).
-We follow a typical setting of DPFMix we introduced in \cref{sec:hyperparameter}.
+We also compare the asymptotic guarantee with exact numerical results with a typical setting of \namea~and find the approximation is quite accurate even with $T\approx200$.
+In \cref{fig:numericalVSclt}, we numerically calculate the exact $f$-DP (red solid) given by \cref{fdp_thm} and compare it with its $\mu$-GDP approximation (blue dashed).
+We follow a typical setting of \namea~we introduced in \cref{sec:hyperparameter}.
 Specifically, $\mu=0.5016$ (corresponding to $(2,10^{-5})$-DP) and $\sigma=0.8441$.
 In the original setting, $T=n=50000$ is quite large.
-To best illustrate the fast convergence, we show the comparison of $T=n=10,50,200$ respectively in \cref{fig:numericalVSclt}.
-We also adjust $\frac{m}{n}$ to make all the three cases satisfying $0.5016$-GDP.
-From the left figure, we can see the two curves are getting closer when $T$ increases.
+To best illustrate the fast convergence, we show the comparison of $T=n=10,50,200$, respectively in \cref{fig:numericalVSclt}.
+We also adjust $\frac{m}{n}$ to make all three cases satisfies $0.5016$-GDP.
+From the left figure, we can see that the two curves are getting closer when $T$ increases.
 The approximation $l_2$ and $l_\infty$ error shown in \cref{fig:numericalVSclt_error} also have the same trend.
-That suggests when $T$ is sufficiently large, the CLT yields a very accurate approximation, which validate the Berry-Esseen type CLT (Theorem 5 in \citep{dong2019gaussian}).
-In practice, we often deal with very large $T$, for example, $60000$ and $50000$ for MNIST and CIFAR10 respectively and the CLT approximation should be quite accurate.
+That suggests that when $T$ is sufficiently large, the CLT yields a very accurate approximation, which validates the Berry-Esseen type CLT (Theorem 5 in \citet{dong2019gaussian}).
+In practice, we often deal with very large $T$, for example, $60000$ and $50000$ for MNIST and CIFAR10, respectively and the CLT approximation should be quite accurate.